arsanysamuel/ABBAS/README.md

 - [LARBS](https://larbs.xyz/)

-***Disclaimer:*** This script was intended for my personal use to install my package list and deploy my configuration files and builds, if you're looking for more general purpose script try using [LARBS](https://larbs.xyz/) as it supports bootstrapping with other package lists and repos, and this script was inspired by it.
+***Disclaimer:*** This script was intended for my personal use to install my package list, deploy my configuration files and builds, if you're looking for more general usage try using [LARBS](https://larbs.xyz/) as it supports bootstrapping with different package list and dotfiles repo.